Hedgehog-Technologies/SlashWarp/README.md

 # SlashWarp

-A Fabric plugin that adds a `/warp` command set to single player minecraft.
+A Fabric plugin that adds a `/warp` command set to single player minecraft for quick traversal to previously visited landmarks and points of interest.

 ## Usage